mashaal/wild-cherry/README.md

 ![Sublime Preview](images/sublime.png)

+The easiest way to install `Wild Cherry` is via the [Colorsublime](https://github.com/Colorsublime/Colorsublime-Plugin) plugin.

+or...

-1. Download the files using the [[GitHub .zip download](https://github.com/mashaal/wild-cherry/archive/master.zip) option
+1. Download the files using the [GitHub .zip download](https://github.com/mashaal/wild-cherry/archive/master.zip) option
+2. Unzip the files and rename the folder to Wild Cherry
+3. Find your Packages directory using the menu item Preferences -> Browse Packages...
-2. Add `wild-cherry.tmTheme` to your Sublime theme directory
+4. Copy the folder into your Sublime Text Packages directory

 #### Activating the theme